NYCyberLawyer/PRIVACYMAP/README.md

 Remember to change both `.env` files to fully customize the ports and connection strings

+Warning: remember to set a root password for security purposes otherwise the password will be bypassed leaving the system vulnerable to attacks.
+Please follow the industry best practices when setting  up such a password.

 ### Useful commands

-`docker exec -it mydpo_postgres_1 psql -U postgres -W postgres` for performing SQL Queries to the Docker Database.
+`docker exec -it mydpo-postgres-1 psql -U postgres -W postgres` for performing SQL Queries to the Docker Database.
 Remember to select the database using the next command `\c database_name` (default database_name is mydpo).

 ### Sample SQL queries